Bartvds/grunt-run-grunt/README.md

 > *"Yo dawg!
 I herd you like grunt, so I put some grunt in your grunt so you can grunt while you grunt."* :laughing:

 Use the `run_grunt` task to spawn new processes that run `grunt-cli` and optionally do work on the result data.
-It will use the global `$ grunt` command, just like when you'd run grunt manually.
+It will use the global `$ grunt` command by default, just like when you'd run grunt manually.
+To use custom path for specify `gruntCli` option.

 Main use-case is testing your gruntfile or grunt-plugins, but it is also suited for creative use of gruntfiles and grunt-cli output.